wp-plugins/wp2yt-uploader/readme.txt

 = Do you have somewhere where you post announcements, like a blog? = You can follow along with the announcements on the <a href="http://www.youtubeforwordpress.com/roadmap/" target="_blank">roadmap</a> page.
 Any future release announcements will be posted there.

-= Is there a newletter I can signup for, to receive updates about add-on releases and security notifications? = Yes, you can sign up for the release newsletter on the <a href="http://www.youtubeforwordpress.com/" target="_blank">YouTube for WordPress site</a>, located in the footer.
+= Is there a newsletter I can sign up for, to receive updates about add-on releases and security notifications? = Yes, you can sign up for the release newsletter on the <a href="http://www.youtubeforwordpress.com/" target="_blank">YouTube for WordPress site</a>, located in the footer.

+= Do you provide a list of hooks and filter that I can take advantage of, to extend the plugin to suit my needs? = Yes, when building the plugin we took into account that the plugin may not suit <em>all</em> user needs out of the box.
+We have included a whole slew of hooks and filters for users to take advantage of.
+You can find a complete list of the hooks in the [YouTube for WordPress](http://www.youtubeforwordpress.com/support/documentation/) developer documentation section of the documentation page.

+== Developer Docs. ==
+Please view the developer documentation on the [YouTube for WordPress](http://www.youtubeforwordpress.com/support/documentation/developer-docs/customizing-embedded-player/) documentation page.

 == Screenshots ==
 1. YouTube for WordPress Settings Overview